TAE buffer

 TAE buffer is a buffer solution containing a mixture of Tris base, acetic acid and EDTA.

-In molecular biology it is used in agarose electrophoresis typically for the separation of nucleic acids such as DNA and RNA.
+In molecular biology, it is used in agarose electrophoresis typically for the separation of nucleic acids such as DNA and RNA.
 It is made up of Tris-acetate buffer, usually at pH 8.3, and EDTA, which sequesters divalent cations.
 TAE has a lower buffer capacity than TBE and can easily become exhausted, but linear, double stranded DNA runs faster in TAE.

-Previously, Brody & Kern simplified electrophoretic buffers by substituting TBE and TAE buffers for a more efficient and inexpensive conductive media in gel systems.
+According to studies by Brody and Kern, sodium boric acid is a superior and cheaper conductive media for most DNA gel electrophoresis applications.

 Uses

 TAE (Tris-acetate-EDTA) buffer is used as both a running buffer and in agarose gels.
 Its use in denaturing gradient gel electrophoresis methods for broad-range mutation analysis has also been described.
 TAE has been used at various concentrations to study the mobility of DNA in solution with and without sodium chloride.
 However, high concentrations of sodium chloride (and many other salts) in a DNA sample retard its mobility.
 This may lead to incorrect interpretations of the resulting DNA banding pattern.